 On top of his impressive resume in coaching the top talent at the collegiate level, Krikorian has worked with the world’s best players during his stops as the head coach of the U.S. U-19 National Team and his three years with the Philadelphia Charge.
 Florida State’s head coach has worked with soccer greats from all over the world including U.S. National Team stars Brandi Chastain, Kristine Lilly, Tiffeny Milbrett, Heather Mitts and Lorie Fair, English National Team player Kelly Smith, French National Marinette Pichon and Brazilian National Team players Sissi and Katia.

 Florida State players haven’t only been recognized for their success on the field, but in the classroom as well.
-Over the last 23 years, Florida State has earned regional/district academic awards 54 times.
+Over the last 24 years, Florida State has earned regional/district academic awards 56 times.
 Katrin Schmidt and Kirsten van de Ven were named First-Team Scholar All-Americans by the NSCAA in 2007 and Becky Edwards followed suit in 2008.
 In 2009, Edwards was named a Third-Team Academic All-American by CoSIDA/ESPN the Magazine.
 Kassey Kallman became the program’s first two-time Academic All-American earning second team honors in 2012 and 2013.
 Emma Koivisto was named a Third-Team Academic All-American in 2015 and All-Region in 2017, while Kirsten Crowley earned First-Team Scholar All-American honors in 2016.
 In 2018, Gabby Carle won the NCAA’s Elite 90 Award for having the highest GPA at the College Cup and a year later was named a 2019 CoSIDA First Team Academic All-American.
-Additionally, FSU soccer players have been named to the ACC All-Academic Team 57 times including 34 times over the last five years with a school-record eight named to the team in 2011.
+In 2020-21 Kristina Lynch was named the NCAA’s Elite 90 winner and Malia Berkely was named the United Soccer Coaches Scholar Player of the Year.
+Additionally, FSU soccer players have been named to the ACC All-Academic Team 67 times including 44 times over the last six years with a school-record 10 named to the team in 2020.
 Tori Huster led the pack in 2011 becoming the first Seminole soccer player to earn ACC Scholar-Athlete of the Year honors, while Kallman won the award in 2013 and Dagny Brynjarsdottir in 2014.

-A four-time ACC Coach of the Year (2005, 2009, 2012 and 2014), Krikorian has been at the helm of a college team for a total of 25 seasons now and has recorded 18+ wins 15 times during that span.
+A five-time ACC Coach of the Year (2005, 2009, 2012, 2014 and 2018), Krikorian has been at the helm of a college team for a total of 26 seasons now and has recorded 18+ wins 15 times during that span.
 The 2005 season bettered his first year coaching at Franklin Pierce and Hartford for wins, fewest losses and highest winning percentage.

 U.S. U-19 NATIONAL TEAM